-Selected asset performance, 12-month return and range
+Selected asset performance, 2023 year-to-date return and range

 Past performance is not a reliable indicator of current or future results.
 Indexes are unmanaged and do not account for fees.
 It is not possible to invest directly in an index.

-Sources: BlackRock Investment Institute, with data from Refinitiv Datastream as of Jan.
-12, 2023.
-Notes: The two ends of the bars show the lowest and highest returns at any point in the last 12-months, and the dots represent current 12-month returns.
-Emerging market (EM), high yield and global corporate investment grade(IG) returns are denominated in U.S. dollars, and the rest in local currencies.
-Indexes or prices used are: spot Brent crude, ICE U.S. Dollar Index (DXY), spot gold, MSCIEmerging Markets Index, MSCI Europe Index, Refinitiv Datastream 10-year benchmark government bond index (U.S., Germany and Italy), Bank of America Merrill Lynch Global High Yield Index, J.P.
+Sources: BlackRock Investment Institute, with data from Refinitiv Datastream as of Feb.
+2, 2023.
+Notes: The two ends of the bars show the lowest and highest returns at any point in the last 12-months, and the dots represent current year-to-date returns.
+Emerging market (EM), high yield and global corporate investment grade (IG) returns are denominated in U.S. dollars, and the rest in local currencies.
+Indexes or prices used are: spot Brent crude, ICE U.S. Dollar Index (DXY), spot gold, MSCI Emerging Markets Index, MSCI Europe Index, Refinitiv Datastream 10-year benchmark government bond index (U.S., Germany and Italy), Bank of America Merrill Lynch Global High Yield Index, J.P.
 Morgan EMBI Index, Bank of America Merrill Lynch Global Broad Corporate Index and MSCI USA Index.